This post may contain affiliate links. Please read our disclosure policy.

 - Reduce heat to medium high and add onions.
 Cook for one minute and add tomato paste.
 Stir constantly for another minute.

-- Add bourbon to deglaze pan.
-Let reduce by half then add cola, beef stock, sugar, mustard, ketchup, vinegar, molasses, Worcestershire sauce, liquid smoke and hot sauce.
+- Pull the pan off heat and add the bourbon then back on heat to deglaze pan.
+(This is to avoid a flare up) Let reduce by half then add cola, beef stock, sugar, mustard, ketchup, vinegar, molasses, Worcestershire sauce, liquid smoke and hot sauce.
 Stir to combine and remove from heat.

 - Pour liquid over beef.
 At this point, you can refrigerate until morning or place in slow cooker and set for eight to ten hours on low or five to seven on high.
 While beef is cooking, or the night before, prepare the coleslaw (see recipe here).